Did you know?

 Length of stay

-A diving or snorkelling expedition lasts approx. 2-3 hours.
+A diving or snorkelling expedition lasts approx. two to three hours.

 Simon's Town hosts the South African Navy Festival annually in March.